Over two billion users log in to YouTube every month.

 YouTube has also launched stories that follow a similar format to other social media platforms like Instagram.
 The difference is that although these short video posts are also temporary, they last for 7 days.
 Right now, the stories are only available to channels with over 10,000 subscribers.

-vidIQ regularly interacts with their subscribers and posts it as a story on their YouTube channel.
+vidIQ regularly interacts with its subscribers and posts it as a story on their YouTube channel.

 6. Follow The Netflix Suite